arvind6599/arvind6599/README.md

 # Hi there, I'm Arvind 👋

-🚀 I build **AI workflows for law firms**, helping automate legal tasks, extract information from a large text corpus and increasing productivity!
+🚀 I like Math, AI and Programming.

 ---